Curtis Johnson (American football coach): Houston Gamblers

 On February 15, 2023, Johnson was hired by the Houston Gamblers of the United States Football League (USFL) as their next head coach for the 2023 season.
+The Gamblers had a rough 0–2 start, but won 4 straight to be the No. 1 team in the USFL.
+Unfortunately for Johnson, the Gamblers lost 3 of 4 to finish 5–5, missing the playoffs.

+Houston Roughnecks

+Johnson and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+It has been frequently rumored that Daryl Johnston, current UFL Vice President, insisted on keeping Johnson as head coach of the Houston UFL team despite his poor coaching record.

+The Roughnecks finished the 2024 season with a 1–9 record, the worst in the UFL, tying the 2022 Pittsburgh Maulers for the worst record in the history of spring football.

 Personal life

 Johnson was born in New Orleans and grew up in St. Rose, Louisiana, where his father was a St. Charles Parish councilman.
 He attended St. Charles Catholic High School in LaPlace, Louisiana.
 He was honored by his high school's community with an exhibit hosted by the St. Charles Museum and Historical Association and the River Road Historical Society in 2010.
 After high school, at the University of Idaho, Johnson played college football, ran track and field, and graduated with a Bachelor of Science in Physical Education.
 He and his wife Angel live in Harvey and have six children.
 Johnson is a deacon at his church, and has travelled to schools and camps promoting academic success, hard work and faith.

 One of his sons, Curtis "Trey" Johnson III played wide receiver for the University of Memphis.